 Paro is the gateway to Bhutan.
 You can see traditional Bhutanese farmhouses, Tiger’s Nest monastery, Rinpung Dzong and a plethora of Buddhist temples on your visit to the region.
 Aside from the picturesque scenery, the valley has exceptionally smooth, predictable wind conditions as a result of the shelter provided by the peaks of the surrounding Himalayan range.
 This reason makes Paro valley an ideal spot for paragliding at Bhutan.

-5 Tips For Safe Paragliding In Bhutan
+5 Tips For Paragliding

 Paragliding is one of the most popular adventure sports in Bhutan, but at the same time, it is fairly dangerous.
 Therefore, it is necessary to follow important paragliding guidelines to ensure safety.
 Follow the below-mentioned tips for paragliding in Bhutan to have a hassle-free and safe experience: